alamj/awcmPostProcessing/README.md

 On the same terminal [ mdule load paraview ] will allow you to run paraview using the terminal command [paraview]

+## RUN python code

+Using TigerVNC, bring the standard compute environment.

+On the same terminal, load python as [ module load python/3.10 ]

+On the same terminal, load numpy etc as [ module load scipy-stack ]

+Using the same terminal, create a virtual environment [ virtualenv --no-download ~/ENV ]

+Activate the virtual environment, [ source ~/ENV/bin/activate ]

+You can run a python script as [ python your_script.py ]

+Deactivate the environment as [deactivate]

 ## AWCMViewer - Probes -> HDF5 Quickstart